iLoveOrca1/notebook/Networking/MTCNA/Firewall/Firewall.md

 - drop - packet will be denied(dropped)
 - jump - packet will be jumped to the specified custom chain
 - log -  create a log for the specified packet
-- passthrough - packet will be executed and will be allowed to be filtered by the next rule(chain)
+- passthrough - packet will be allowed to executed and will be continued to be filtered by the next rule(chain)
 - reject - the same as drop but also will return an ICMP reject packet
 - return - the packet will be returned where the action jump location will be made
 - tarpit - will open a shadow port inside the router.
 As if every port in the router is active but can never be accessed.